Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // DETECTIVE TEAM SETTINGS
 // All Detective Roles
 ttt_detectives_search_only                  1       // Whether only detectives can search bodies or not ttt_detectives_search_only_c4               0       // Whether only detectives can reveal a body's C4 disarm code.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_dmg              0       // Whether only detectives can reveal the type of damage used to kill a body.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_dtime            0       // Whether only detectives can reveal a body's death time.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_equipment        0       // Whether only detectives can reveal a body's equipment.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_head             0       // Whether only detectives can reveal whether a body was killed by a head shot.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_kills            0       // Whether only detectives can reveal a body's kills.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_lastid           0       // Whether only detectives can reveal the last player a body saw before death.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_nick             0       // Whether only detectives can reveal a body's name.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_role             0       // Whether only detectives can reveal a body's role.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_team             0       // Whether only detectives can reveal a body's tea,.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled or "ttt_detectives_search_only_role" is disabled. ttt_detectives_search_only_stime            0       // Whether only detectives can reveal a body's DNA decay time.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_wep              0       // Whether only detectives can reveal the weapon used to kill a body.
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_search_only_words            0       // Whether only detectives can reveal a body's last words (if last words is enabled).
 Once a detective searches a body, this information will be available to all players.
 Ignored when "ttt_detectives_search_only" is enabled. ttt_detectives_disable_looting              0       // Whether to disable a detective role's ability to loot credits from bodies ttt_detectives_hide_special_mode            0       // How to handle special detective role information.
 0 - Show the special detective's role to everyone.
 1 - Hide the special detective's role from everyone (just show detective instead).
-2 - Hide the special detective's role for everyone but themselves (only they can see their true role) ttt_detective_glow_enable                   0       // Whether members of the detective team (and active detective-like players) can be seen through walls via a highlight effect ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars
+2 - Hide the special detective's role for everyone but themselves (only they can see their true role) ttt_detectives_glow_enable                  0       // Whether members of the detective team (and active detective-like players) can be seen through walls via a highlight effect ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars